For many estates, the challenge will not only be the tax itself, but how it is paid within HMRC’s six-month deadline.In this guide:

 A Turning Point for Inheritance Planning

 From April 2026, adjustments to Business Relief and Agricultural Property Relief will narrow the range of assets that qualify for relief.
+For a fuller explanation see our guide on

 While the intention is to ensure reliefs support genuine trading or agricultural activity, some estates that previously relied on them may face higher inheritance tax liabilities.